BitcoinDesign/Guide/guide/payments/transactions.md

 ### 7. Confirmations
 Given that you know [how transactions are confirmed]({{ '/guide/getting-started/technology-primer/#how-is-the-blockchain-secured' | relative_url }}), lets look at how the number of confirmations affects the transaction settlement.

 Not every miner creates the new block with the same transactions, so some nodes may have a different version of the blockchain than others for a short time.
-The Bitcoin protocol's main function is to bring all nodes to the same version of the blockchain.
+The bitcoin protocol's main function is to bring all nodes to the same version of the blockchain.
 Through a process called chain reorganization, nodes remove their incorrect block and update with the winning block as determined by the majority of other nodes.

 There is a slight risk that a transaction with 1 confirmation may revert to 0 confirmations when a chain reorganization occurs.
 Due to this, some parties may require more confirmations for the transaction before providing the product or service.